RichTextBlockParagraph

 exclude_defaults: Whether to exclude fields that are set to their default value.

-exclude_none: Whether to exclude fields that have a value of None
+exclude_none: Whether to exclude fields that have a value of None.

 round_trip: If True, dumped values should be valid as input for non-idempotent types such as Json[T].